Ale: Etymology

-History of ale
+History

 Ale was an important source of nutrition in the medieval world.
 It was one of three main sources of grain in the diet at the start of the fourteenth century in England, along with pottage and bread.

-Scholars believe grains accounted for around 80% of the calorie intake of agricultural workers and 75% for soldiers.
-Even nobles received around 65% of their calories from grains.
+Scholars believe grains accounted for around 80% of the calorie intake of agricultural workers and 75% for soldiers - even nobles received around 65% of their calories from grains.

 Small beer, also known as table beer or mild beer, which was highly nutritious, contained just enough alcohol to act as a preservative, and provided hydration without intoxicating effects.
 Small beer would have been consumed daily by almost everyone, including children, in the medieval world, with higher-alcohol ales served for recreational purposes.
 The lower cost for proprietors combined with the lower taxes levied on small beer inevitably led to the selling of some beer labeled "strong beer" that had actually been diluted with small beer.

 Records from the Middle Ages show that ale was consumed in huge quantities.
-In 1272 a husband and wife who retired at Selby Abbey were given 2 gallons of ale per day with two loaves of white bread and one loaf of brown bread.
+In 1272, a husband and wife who retired at Selby Abbey were given 2 gallons of ale per day with two loaves of white bread and one loaf of brown bread.

 Monks at Westminster Abbey consumed 1 gallon of ale each day.
-In 1299, Henry de Lacy's household purchased an average of 85 gallons of ale daily and in 1385-6 Framlingham Castle consumed 78 gallons per day.
+In 1299, Henry de Lacy's household purchased an average of 85 gallons of ale daily and in 1385–86 Framlingham Castle consumed 78 gallons per day.

 Brewing ale in the Middle Ages was a local industry primarily pursued by women.
 Brewsters, or alewives, would brew in the home for both domestic consumption and small scale commercial sale.
 Brewsters provided a substantial supplemental income for families; however, only in select few cases, as was the case for widows, was brewing considered the primary income of the household.

-During the 17th and 18th century, ale was notably stronger than it is today and akin to modern day barley wines.
-It was typically decanted (due to the high sediment content) into small glasses, which were better suited to the high ABV ale.
+From the mid-17th century, strong ales became particularly fashionable.
+They were known by names such as Huff-Cap, Nippitate and Hum-Cup, so called because it caused "a humming sensation in the head".
+Strong ale, like wine, was typically decanted due to the high sediment content into small glasses, which were better suited to the high ABV ale.

+Chambers' Cyclopædia of 1741 states that "Ale is chiefly distinguished from beer ... by the quantity of hops used therein; which is greater in beer, and therefore renders the liquor bitterer, and fitter to keep."